Jury selected for trial of Border Patrol agent charged with sexual assault

 Olivares was arrested in connection with the investigation by the Brownsville Police Department in 2023.
 He has been out on a $65,000 bond since his initial arrest.

-Channel 5 News reached out to U.S. Border Patrol for comment on Olivares' employment and the upcoming trial.
-Check back for updates.
+Channel 5 News reached out to U.S. Border Patrol for comment on Olivares' employment and arrest.
+They responded saying they "do not comment on matters involving ongoing litigation."

 News Video